UBS verdict postponed in 4.5 bln euro French tax case | Business

 UBS verdict postponed in 4.5 bln euro French tax case

-It was hit in 2019 with a record 4.5 billion euros ($5.32 billion) in penalties as a result, including a 3.7 billion euros fine and 800 million euros in civil damages.
-UBS is looking to that ruling, in which it was found guilty of soliciting clients illegally at sporting events and parties in France, and of laundering the proceeds of tax evasion.
+French judges on Monday postponed until Dec.
+13 a ruling on UBS's appeal against a landmark fine, in a case in which the Swiss bank has contested allegations it helped wealthy clients stash undeclared assets offshore.

-French judges on Monday postponed a ruling on UBS's appeal against a landmark fine until Dec.
-13, in a case in which the Swiss bank has refuted allegations it helped wealthy clients stash undeclared assets offshore.
+French judges on Monday postponed until Dec.
+13 a ruling on UBS's appeal against a landmark fine, in a case in which the Swiss bank has contested allegations it helped wealthy clients stash undeclared assets offshore.
 Judges said the decision had to be delayed due to the ill health of one of the magistrates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)